oauthstuff/draft-oauth-rar/main.md

 `type`:
 :   An identifier for the authorization details type as a string.
 The value of the `type` field determines the allowable contents of the object which contains it and is unique for the described API in the context of the AS.
 This field is REQUIRED.

-This field MUST be compared using an exact byte match of the string value against known types by the AS.
-The AS MUST NOT do any collation or normalization of data types during comparison.
-String values with different byte representations constitute different types.

 An `authorization_details` array MAY contain multiple entries of the same `type`.

 This example shows an `authorization_details` of type `payment_initiation` using the example data shown above: